-Whilst our carrying values of trade debtors and contract assets are significant, we see little risk here in terms of recovery.
-We credit insure our debtors and our pre credit risk (work in progress), and for significant contracts, where credit insurance is not available, we ensure, where possible, that these contracts are backed by letters of credit or cash positive milestone payments.
+Whilst our carrying values of trade debtors and contract assets are significant, we see little risk here in terms of recovery due to the quality of the customers that the Group contracts with.
+Where possible, we credit insure the majority of our trade debtors and our pre-credit risk (work in progress), and for significant contracts where credit insurance is not available we ensure, where possible, that those contracts are backed by letters of credit or cash positive milestone payments.

-As discussed elsewhere within these accounts, the Mechanical Engineering order book remains high and the Refractory Engineering segment is buoyant.
+As discussed elsewhere within these accounts, the Mechanical Engineering order book remains high and the Refractory Engineering segment continues to be buoyant.